 Fatal Indiana fire: `We tried our best to get the kids out'

-An uncle of four young children who died in an Indiana mobile home fire says survivors did “everything we could” to try to rescue the kids
+An Indiana man who lived in a mobile home where four young children died in a fire says survivors did “everything we could” to try to rescue the kids

-FORT WAYNE, Ind. -- An uncle of four young children who died in an Indiana mobile home fire says survivors did “everything we could” to try to rescue the kids.
+FORT WAYNE, Ind. -- An Indiana man who lived in a mobile home where four young children died in a fire says survivors did “everything we could” to try to rescue the kids.

 The children — ages 2, 3, 5 and 10 — died Thursday morning in the blaze in Fort Wayne, the Allen County Sheriff’s Department said.
-Authorities have not released the names of the children, but an 18-year-old uncle who was among four people who survived the fire, Travis Garrison, spoke to The Journal Gazette.
-The children were his sister's.
+Authorities have not released the names of the children, but an 18-year-old man who was among four people who survived the fire, Travis Garrison, spoke to The Journal Gazette.

 “We tried our best to get the kids out.
 We did everything we could,” Garrison, of Waterloo, said.

-The other survivors were Garrison's sister, Audrey Kistler, 24; her boyfriend, Samuel Barnett, 17; and family friend Jessica Mann, 30, all of Fort Wayne, the sheriff’s department said Friday.
+The other survivors were Audrey Kistler, 24; her boyfriend, Samuel Barnett, 17; and the mother of the children, Jessica Mann, 30, all of Fort Wayne, the sheriff’s department said.

 Garrison said he awoke from the heat of the fire in the Dupont Estates Mobile Home Park on the city's north side.

-Note: This story was first published on April 22.
-It was updated on April 26, 2022, to correct that the mother of the children killed in the fire is Jessica Mann.